bettylj/PetFinder/README.md

 Download the assets and images folder as well as all the html files.
 This webpage has been run on ubuntu using the command "python -m SimpleHTTPServer 8000" in terminal.
 Once the server is running type "localhost:8000" in your preferred browser's URL.

+# How to use SignUp function

+Download all the files in PetFinder folder.
+Make sure to install php5_mysql before run this function.
+Login to mysql in your local machine and use "create_pet_finder.sql" as source.
+Then "show databases", the database "pet_finder" should be there.
+In "pet_finder" there should be two tables, user and pet.
+In profile.php, change the username as your mysql username at line 77 and the password as your mysql password at line 78.
+Then you can on ubuntu with command "php -S localhost:8000" in terminal.
+When the server is running, type "localhost:8000/main.php" in your web browser.
+Click on profile->signup, you should be able to sign up an account.